| Developed by Tom Ribitzky, The Graduate Center and Baruch College, CUNY |

 Professor Ribitzky’s Course Playlist: This is a playlist of film clips from the documentary Wagner & Me (2010), and the feature films Melancholia (2011) and Romeo and Juliet (1968).]

-Teaching the Tristan Legend with Film Lesson Plan: Lesson plan including discussion questions, selected quotes, and in class assignment for the Tristan Legend Video playlist [OER PDF]
+Teaching the Tristan Legend with Film Lesson Plan: Lesson plan including discussion questions, selected quotes, and in-class assignments for the Tristan Legend Video playlist [OER PDF]

 transitioning to and Teaching with oer

-The OER document above is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+The Teaching the Tristan Legend with Film assignment is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.